The holidays can be a joy-filled season, but they can also be stressful and especially challenging for those impacted by mental illness.

 - Accept your needs.
 Be kind to yourself!
 Put your own mental and physical well-being first.
 Recognize what your triggers are to help you prepare for stressful situations.
 Is shopping for holiday gifts too stressful for you?
 What is making you feel physically and mentally agitated?
 Once you know this, you can take steps to avoid or cope with stress.

 - Write a gratitude list and offer thanks.
 As we near the end of the year, it’s a good time to reflect back on what you are grateful for, then thank those who have supported you.
+Gratitude has been shown to improve mental health.
 2020 has been an especially challenging year for us all.
 In the midst of it all, is there something or someone for whom you are grateful?

 - Manage your time and don’t try to do too much.
 Prioritizing your time and activities can help you use your time well.
 Making a day-to-day schedule helps ensure you don’t feel overwhelmed by everyday tasks and deadlines.
 It’s okay to say no to plans that don’t fit into your schedule or make you feel good.